chuckeles/hellcourtgame.com/README.md

 ## License

-`posts` directory is Copyright 2015 Martin Chuckeles.
+`posts` directory is Copyright 2015 Chuckeles.
 You may not reuse anything in there without my permission.

 All other directories and files are MIT licensed (see the [LICENSE.md](https://github.com/chuckeles/hellcourtgame.com/blob/master/LICENSE.md) file)